Section navigation

 Scoping

 A conformance claim may be scoped to a subset of an operator's AI systems, but only under explicit conditions.
-Scoping does not permit exclusion of material record surfaces.
+Scoping permits bounded claims where systems are separable, but it does not permit omission of record-bearing dependencies or custody-relevant interactions.

 Conformance profiles

 Profiles are operative.
-A profile claim requires implementation of all controls assigned to that profile.
+A profile claim requires implementation of all controls assigned to that profile, including conditional families where the stated applicability conditions are met.
 Conformance may be declared by operator self-attestation, internal audit, or third-party assessment.
 All required controls must have supporting documentation available upon request.

 | Profile | Required families | Assessment |